 Downtown Municipal Service District

 North Carolina General Statutes allow cities to create Municipal Service Districts.
-City ordinance has created a Municipal Service District (MSD) in the downtown area.
-Property within this district is taxed at an additional tax rate on top of the ad valorem tax rate for the city in general ($0.42 per $100 of valuation).
-The additional MSD tax rate is $0.18 per $100 in property valuation.
-All the revenue collected from the MSD is allocated to the Concord Downtown Development Corporation.
-The corporation then uses this revenue to fund a variety of services that help redevelop and vitalize the downtown.
-Examples include installation of special lamp posts, coordinating parking, special street signage, hosting certain events, and providing grants and incentives.
+City ordinance specifies the creation of a Municipal Service District (MSD) in the downtown area.
+Property within this district is taxed at an additional tax rate on top of the ad valorem tax rate for the general city ($0.48 per $100 of valuation).
+The additional MSD tax rate is $0.23 per $100 in property valuation.
+All the revenue collected from the MSD is utilized by the City of Concord for infrastructure and other improvements inside the district.

 Concord Downtown Development Corporation

 Please visit the Concord Downtown Development Corporation (CDDC) website for downtown business and event information.
 The website also provides a list of available properties that are for sale or lease.

 Each year, the City of Concord designates funds to Concord Downtown Development Corporation for grants intended to help with the revitalization of downtown's rich history and beauty.
 These programs are administered by the Concord Downtown Development Corporation (CDDC) and can be reviewed by visiting their website at CDDC Grants.